knightman/nu-msds/401/401readme.md

 # 401

-MSDS 401: Statistical Analysis
+Statistical Analysis

 ## Summary

-This contains selection of public-facing resources, content and code for the MSDS 401 course.
+This contains selection of public-facing resources, content and code for the PREDICT 401 course.

 Information about the program can be found [here](https://sps.northwestern.edu/masters/data-science/program-courses.php?course_id=4764).